verhas/javageci/FILTER_EXPRESSIONS.md

 * `anonymous` checks that the type is annotation
 * `array` checks that the type is an array
 * `enum` checks that the type is an enumeration
 * `member` checks that the type is a member class, a.k.a. inner and nested classes
 * `local` checks that the type is a local class.
 Local classes are defined inside a method.
 * `extends ~ /regex/` the canonical name of the superclass matches the regular expression.
 * `simpleName ~ /regex/` the simple name of the class matches the regular expression.
 * `canonicalName ~ /regex/` the canonical name of the class matches the regular expression.
 * The matcher `name ~ /regex/` is universal, can be applied to fields and methods as well and therefore it is listed below with the universal matchers in the last section.

 ### Method only words and matchers

 The following words and matchers work only with members that are methods and must not apply to fields and methods.
 If any of these are used in case of something that is not a method then the code will throw `IllegalArgumentException`.
 Generators should encapsulate that into a `GeciException` and code generation will fail.

 * `synthetic` checks that the method is synthetic generated by the compiler and not one existing in the source code.
 * `synchronized` checks that the method is synchronized
 * `native` checks that method is native
 * `strict` checks that method is strict
 * `default` checks that method is a default method implemented in an interface
 * `vararg`  checks that method has variable number of arguments.
 * `implements`  checks that method implements a method defined at least in one interface
 * `overrides`  checks that method overrides a method of the superclass or any class above that in the inheritance chain.
+* `void` checks that the method is `void`.
+This will have the same result as `returns ~ /void/`.
 * `returns ~ /regex/`  checks that the canonical name of the return type of the method matches the regular expression
 * `throws ~ /regex/` checks that any of the declared exceptions matches the regular expression.
 * `signature ~ /regex/` checks that the signature of the method matches the regular expression.
 The signature of the method uses the formal argument names `arg0` ,`arg1`,...,`argN`.
 * The matcher `name ~ /regex/` is universal, can be applied to fields and methods as well and therefore it is listed below with the universal matchers in the last section.

 ### Field only words

 The following words work only with members that are fields and must not apply to types and methods.
 If any of these are used in case of something that is not a field then the code will throw `IllegalArgumentException`.
 Generators should encapsulate that into a `GeciException` and code generation will fail.

 * `transient` checks that the field is transient
 * `volatile` checks that the field is volatile

 ### Universal words and matcher

 The following words and matchers can be applies to select any type of members.

 * `true` is simply true.
 It can be used when the filter is used in the configuration of the member overriding the global configuration.
 This will create a filter expression that includes everything.
 When this is applied in the configuration of a specific member the everything is that member.
 * `false` is just the opposite of `true`.
 * `private` the access protection of the member is private.
 * `protected` the access protection of the member is protected